 If you are trying to decide where the best area to stay in Seattle is, Ballard is one neighborhood that definitely gets a nod.
-There is so much to see and do in this neighborhood, but it is not as crowded as some of the spaces downtown.
+There is so much to see and do in this neighborhood, but it is not as crowded as some downtown spaces.

-Who Should Stay Here: Travelers looking for plenty to do during the day as well as at night.
+Who Should Stay Here: Travelers looking for plenty to do during the day and at night.

-Nearby Attractions: Some easily reached attractions in Ballard include the many breweries, the Ballard Locks, Golden Gardens Park, the Ballard Farmers Market, and Shilshole Bay Marina.
+Nearby Attractions: Some quickly reached attractions in Ballard include the many breweries, the Ballard Locks, Golden Gardens Park, the Ballard Farmers Market, and Shilshole Bay Marina.